 Worldwide Green Ammonia Distribution Logistics

 Green ammonia will be competing with many other forms of energy that are fighting for investment dollars.
 Ammonia has a couple tricks up its sleeves with regard to affordability & return on investment.
 One of the key fuels that ammonia will compete with out on the open oceans is Liquified Natural Gas which has a very high volumetric energy content at 6 kWh/liter compared to ammonia’s 3 kWh/liter at ambient temperature or almost 4 kWh/liter if chilled to -35C.
 RMP created our map of all LNG facilities in the world when Cheniere was granted the USA’s first permit to export LNG in 2011.
 Green ammonia will have to compete with LNG that has grown significantly since RMP first wrote about Cheniere in August of 2015 just over five years ago.
 America now has 5 LNG liquefaction facilities permitted for export & built since 2015.
-These are huge investment decisions on plants that take years to build.
+These are carefully planned investment decisions on plants that take years to build.
 Even the F.I.D’s on a new LNG plant can take years because of the risk of investing so much money over such a long horizon.

 While LNG liquefaction has received significant investment in the past five years on assets that are expected to deliver for 25 plus year useful lives, LNG is at a severe disadvantage to ammonia for both maritime use & for maritime bunkering.
 While ammonia has big advantage over all other 100% green energy carriers with energy density, its real secret weapon against grey and potentially “blue” fuels, like LNG, is its ability to use existing infrastructure like that used for LPGs (e.g. propane).
 Financial investments with the strongest bang for their buck always win.
 Green ammonia will be a fierce competitor with regard to economic return on investment.